 Is This the End of Composting at UWM?

 Absolutely NOT!
 Restaurant Operations will continue composting food in its kitchen operations.
-The kitchen diverts over 70 tons of food waste from the landfill each year!

 Can’t Sandburg Café Just Accept Food Waste in the Compost Bins?